RunestoneInteractive/thinkcspy/_sources/SimplePythonData/UpdatingVariables.rst

     x = x + 1

 This translates to: "get the current value of x, add one, and then update x with the new value".
 In other words, the new value of x is the old value of x, plus 1.

-Although this assignment statement may look a bit strange, remember that executing assignment is a two-step process.
-First, evaluate the right-hand side expression.
-Second, let the variable name on the left-hand side refer to this new resulting object.
+Although this assignment statement may look a bit strange, remember that executing assignment is a two-step process:

+1. Evaluate the right-hand side expression.
+2. Set the variable name on the left-hand side refer to this new resulting object.

 The fact that ``x`` appears on both sides does not matter.
 The semantics of the assignment statement makes sure that there is no confusion as to the result.

 .. activecode:: ch07_update1